 - This category includes books in the genres of fiction, non-fiction and poetry.

 - Illustrations should occupy less than 30% of the book’s space.

 - The Young People’s Literature – Illustrated Books category is for illustrated books for children or young adults.

 - This category includes picture books, graphic novels and illustrated works of fiction, non-fiction and poetry.

 - Books must include new text and new illustrations.

 - Original illustrations should occupy at least 30% of the book’s space.

-- Graphic novels intended for children or young adults may be submitted to the Young People’s Literature - Illustrated Books category.
-Graphic novels intended for adults may be submitted to the appropriate category (e.g. Fiction or Literary Non-fiction).
+- Graphic novels intended for children or young adults may be submitted to the Young People’s Literature – Illustrated Books category.
+Graphic novels intended for adults may be submitted to the appropriate category (e.g., Fiction or Non-fiction).

 - The Translation category is open to English translations of Canadian-authored French works and to French translations of Canadian-authored English works.
 The category includes books intended for adults and young people in all literary genres such as fiction, non-fiction, poetry, and plays.
 The literary merit of the translation is assessed.